If you need a hand to enhance your product, it’s time to hire a product consultant.

 Product consultants can come from a variety of backgrounds, but it’s crucial that they have a proven track record driving results to at least several companies in a few different industries.

-As a business owner, you can expect them to analyze your company’s data, understand customers' needs and generate practical solutions.
+As experienced product consultants, you can expect them to analyze your company’s data, understand customers' needs and generate practical solutions.

 Ideally, product consultants should have (1) holistic business knowledge, especially in marketing and sales; (2) understanding of user experience; and (3) at least some technical knowledge.